 Their knowledge and input will guide Heart & Stroke in determining how we can deliver the greatest impact for Canadians living with stroke, and their families.

-Meet our council co-chairs
+Meet our co-chairs

-Michael Hill, research co-chair: Dr. Michael Hill holds the Heart & Stroke professorship in stroke research at the University of Calgary and is director of the stroke unit for the Calgary Stroke Program.
+Dr. Michael Hill, research co-chair: Dr. Michael Hill holds the Heart & Stroke professorship in stroke research at the University of Calgary and is director of the stroke unit for the Calgary Stroke Program.
 He is a renowned stroke researcher and neurologist, and recently led an international clinical trial that has revolutionized treatment for major strokes.

 Mike is dedicated to improving treatment and giving people living with stroke the best hope for a bright future.
 He is a dedicated mentor for teams working in the field of stroke, committed to reducing time to treatment, to minimize the impact of stroke on Canadian families.
 Mike brings an incredible breadth of leadership, passion and expertise to the stroke council.

-Rick Adams, community co-chair: Rick Adams is executive director of quality and safety at Health PEI.
+Mr. Rick Adams, community co-chair: Rick Adams is executive director of quality and safety at Health PEI.
 A chartered accountant, Rick also holds an MBA in health care administration and organizational development/leadership and a diploma in health administration.
 Rick has served as executive director of Queen Elizabeth Hospital and Community Hospitals East, and as chief financial officer and director, corporate services for the former Queens Health Region.

 In addition to his stellar professional background, Rick has also had a stroke himself.
 With his lived and professional experience, Rick offers valuable perspective and leadership to the stroke council.